MyHwu9508/altv-os-menu-framework/README.md

 fontWeight
 fontType
 sound
+useAnimations
+reset() // reset everything to the default layout
 ```
 If you want to add more fonts to the menu, please check the `main.css` in `src/assets/css`